Each person is different — there is no diet that works for everyone.

 The Circadian Rhythm And Meal Timing

-Your circadian rhythm is of utmost importance to your appetite — and gut health in general.
+Your circadian rhythm is of utmost importance to your appetite — and gut health & metabolism in general.

 Eat early in the morning — within 30 minutes of waking up.
 Eat lunch early instead of late (say: 11:30am).
 Dinner?
 Make it a nice, comfortable time — not too late.